-Reducing AHT for Improved Customer Satisfaction?
+Improving AHT for Improved Customer Satisfaction

-- Optimize call routing and internal communications.
+5. Optimize call routing and internal communications.
 One of the major killers of AHT is inefficient routing systems.
 A customer will get sent to one agent first, who then will have to manually transfer them to the correct rep. The amount of time that tacks onto a call can be utterly mind-blowing.
 Get your phone tree running as smoothly as possible to make sure that customers are routed to the right agent as often as possible.

-Gladly’s Role in Your Company’s AHT
+How Gladly Can Play a Role in Your Company’s AHT